any-tdf/stdf/packages/create-stdf/README.md

 ...and follow the prompts.

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to create a new project named `my-app` using the **Vite + Svelte + Tailwind + STDF** template, run:
+For example, to create a new project named `my-app` using the **SvelteKit + Tailwind + STDF** template, run:

 ```bash
 # bun